marceloboeira/certifications/solutions-architect-associate/topics/24_QUESTIONS.md

 > AWS automatically addresses DDoS attacks at the network and transport layers, which are Layer 3 and Layer 4, respectively.
 > The attacks are distinguished by "Application"(Layer 6,7) and "Network"(Layer 3,4)
 > More info [AWS Shield](https://aws.amazon.com/shield/ddos-attack-protection/).
 "Your AWS resources automatically have AWS Shield Standard and are protected from common, most frequently occurring network and transport layer DDoS attacks."

+### License

+1) You are speaking with a former colleague who asks you about cloud migrations.
+The place she is working for runs a large fleet of on-premise Microsoft servers and they are concerned about licensing costs.
+Which of the following statements is invalid?
+* [ ] AWS License Manager includes features to help your organization manage licenses across AWS and on-premises.
+With AWS License Manager, you can define licensing rules, track license usage, and enforce controls on license use to reduce the risk of license overages.
+You can also set usage limits to control licensing costs.
+There is no additional charge for AWS License Manager.
+* [ ] EC2 Bare Metal instances give the customer full control of the configuration of instances just as they have on-premise: The customer has the ability to install a hypervisor directly on the hardware and therefore define and configure their own instance configurations of RAM, disk and vCPU which can minimize additional licensing costs.
+* [ ] License Mobility allows customers to move eligible Microsoft software to third-party cloud providers such as AWS for use on EC2 instances with default tenancy.
+* [x] If I bring my own licenses into EC2 Dedicated Hosts or EC2 Dedicated Instances, then - subject to Microsoftâ€™s terms - Software Assurance is required.
+> If you are bringing your own licenses into EC2 Dedicated Hosts or EC2 Dedicated Instances then Software Assurance is not required subject to Microsoft's terms.